 Note: However, no individual or a HUF shall be liable to deduct income-tax where amount is credited or paid exclusively for personal purposes of such individual or any member of HUF.

-3. When and how tax is to be deducted at source on the income from winning from lotteries or crossword puzzles u/s 194B of the Income Tax Act, 1961.
+3. When and how tax is to be deducted at source in respect of life insurance policy u/s 194DA of the Income Tax Act, 1961.